janmonschke/diffsync/README.md

 As a third optional parameter you can pass an options object to the constructor, that will then be applied to the internal diff-library.
 For a list of options, please check <https://github.com/benjamine/jsondiffpatch#options>.

+The server object notifies the application of its actions via a few events:

+- `connected`: The client is connected to the server and the initial data has been sent.
+- `doc_not_found`: The in-memory client document was not found, client needs to re-auth.
+- `patch`: A patch was successfully applied.
+- `patch_rejected`: Versions did not match, patch was rejected.

 ### DataAdapter

 A `DataAdapter` is used by the server component internally to fetch data to initialize the synchronization and to save the data periodically.
 The simple interface allows to write a custom data provider for which ever data source you are using in your web app.